Warren National University

 Warren National University, previously known as Kennedy-Western University, was an unaccredited private distance learning university that claimed to offer undergraduate and graduate degrees in the United States from 1984 to 2009.
-It has been described by federal investigators and news sources as a diploma mill, a designation it has disputed.
-Its administrative offices were located in Agoura Hills, California.
+It has been described by federal investigators, Congressional testimony, and news sources as a diploma mill Its administrative offices were located in Agoura Hills, California.

 History

 Warren National University was established as Kennedy-Western University in California in 1984.
 Its founder was Paul Saltman.
 The name was officially changed to Warren National University on January 1, 2007.
 According to the institution, the new name was selected in honor of the first governor of Wyoming, Francis E. Warren, and reflects the university's strong ties to the state of Wyoming.
 In 2003 the Encyclopedia of Distributed Learning cited Kennedy-Western University as an example of an unaccredited, profit-making online university that had "achieved reported economic success."

 Over the university's history, it had offices in Hawaii, Idaho, and finally to Wyoming, while keeping headquarters in California until December 2007.
 As of December 14, 2007, WNU closed its administrative offices in Agoura Hills, California, centralizing its operations in Wyoming.

 In 2002 The Chronicle of Higher Education reported that KWU was licensed in California up to 1991, "But Kennedy-Western chose not to renew its license after California enacted the Private Postsecondary and Vocational Education Reform Act, a 1989 law that aimed to rid the state of diploma mills."
 In the same article the Chronicle quoted the school's director of admissions as saying the new California regulations would not have permitted KWU "to offer college credit for work experience and a more flexible self-paced model."

 WNU submitted an initial application for accreditation by the Higher Learning Commission in 2008.
 The following year, however, WNU released an announcement that "Warren National's plans to earn affiliated status with the HLC were adversely impacted by the limitations of a tightening credit market and made more difficult by the increased costs of daily operation. ...Warren National University is therefore required by Wyoming law to cease operation."
 As a result, WNU was not accredited.

 In August 2008, WNU announced that it was suspending new student admissions and reactivation of students in order to focus resources on current students.
 On January 30, 2009, WNU announced that its attempt to achieve accreditation had failed.
 Therefore, in compliance with Wyoming state law it would cease operations on March 31, 2009.
 It was also mentioned that future university registrar services would be provided by Preston University.

 On June 5, 2009, a civil suit was filed by 67 former students from 27 states alleging that WNU had misrepresented itself to the students.

 After the school closed, former students who took out loans to pay Warren National University learned that their degree was not accepted by some government or state employment that required licenses.